Frequently Asked Questions

 We can only accept students who are not at university.
 If you’ve just finished school and have yet to start higher education, you’re welcome to join us.
 Unfortunately, if you’ve already started at university, then we’re unable to offer you a place at our summer school.

-Cancellations before 30th April: Full refund of the balance paid.
+• Cancellations on or before 30th April: full refund of the balance paid

 Accommodation & Food